Tucson Samaritans

 CAN I BECOME A VOLUNTEER?

 Absolutely.
-Volunteers attend a 3 hour training which includes the mission, protocol, history of the border, legal and medical issues.
-Trainings are held on the first Sunday of each month.
-For those who do not want to go on trips, there are support roles available.
+Volunteers attend a 3.5 hour training which includes the mission, protocol, history of the border, legal and medical issues.
+Trainings are held on the first Sunday of each month; you do not need to RSVP.
+Just show up at Southside Presbyterian 317 W 23rd Street 1:30 -5pm

 7PM at SOUTHSIDE PRESBYTERIAN CHURCH